Ziming-Lin/ML-hdb-resale-prices/README.md

 - To discover patterns in HDB resale flat prices using common measures known to influence price
 - Since the purchase price of individual units are not made publicly available, it is not possible to make ROI the subject of study
-- Determine and compare the prediction accuracy of a multiple linear regression model to the popular XGBoost algorithm model
+- Determine and compare the predictive accuracies of a multiple linear regression model to the popular XGBoost algorithm model

 ## Exploratory Data Analysis